Norbiros/nuxt-open-fetch/README.md

 In other words - `$fetch` and `useFetch` on steroids.
 Uses awesome [openapi-typescript](https://github.com/drwpow/openapi-typescript) generator under the hood.

+> [!WARNING]
-> ⚠️ APIs are subject to change.
+> APIs are subject to change before `v1.0.0`.
-> All ideas/suggestions are welcome! :)
+> All ideas/suggestions are welcome!

+> [!IMPORTANT]
+> Special thanks to @enkot for creating the original module - this project wouldn't be possible without your work 🎉

 - [✨ &nbsp;Release Notes](/CHANGELOG.md)
 - [📖 &nbsp;Read the documentation](https://nuxt-open-fetch.norbiros.dev/)